Thank you for your interest in our internet website.

 External contract data processor

-I (see above), as data controller for this website, am allowed to commission the processing of your personal data by third parties on my behalf, and subject to requirements.
-This is regulated in Article 28 GDPR, which terms such a third party the "processor".
+We (see above), as data controllers for this website, are allowed to commission the processing of your personal data by third parties on our behalf, and subject to requirements.
+This is regulated in Article 28 GDPR, which terms such a third party the “processor”.

-I have not engaged any external data processor for my website.
+We have not engaged any external data processor for our website.

 3. Further topics